Longest minimal length partitions: Conclusions

 \section{Conclusions}

-The theoretical considerations and numerical simulations presented in this paper suggest that the results of \cite{longest_shortest_fence} are valid in more general settings: under volume constraint the ball is the set $\Omega$ who maximizes \begin{itemize}[topsep=0pt,noitemsep] \item the minimal relative perimeter of a subset $\omega\subset \Omega$ with volume constraint $|\omega| = c|\Omega|$ for all $c \in (0,1)$. \item the minimal relative perimeter of a partition of $\Omega$ into sets $(\omega_i)_{i=1}^n$ with volume constraints $|\omega_i|=c_i|\Omega|$ given $c_i\in (0,1)$ with $\sum_{i=1}^n c_i=1$.
+The theoretical considerations and numerical simulations presented in this paper suggest that the results of \cite{berry-et-al}, \cite{wang-wang}, \cite{longest_shortest_fence} are valid in more general settings: in dimensions two and three, under volume and convexity constraints the ball is the set $\Omega$ who maximizes \begin{itemize}[topsep=0pt,noitemsep] \item the minimal relative perimeter of a subset $\omega\subset \Omega$ with volume constraint $|\omega| = c|\Omega|$ for all $c \in (0,1)$. \item the minimal relative perimeter of a partition of $\Omega$ into sets $(\omega_i)_{i=1}^n$ with volume constraints $|\omega_i|=c_i|\Omega|$ given $c_i\in (0,1)$ with $\sum_{i=1}^n c_i=1$.
 The result seems to hold even in the case where the sets $|\omega_i|$ do not have the same volume constraints. \end{itemize}

-The numerical maximization algorithm consisted in solving at each iteration an optimization problem which approximates the least perimeter set or partition under the given constraint.
+The numerical maximization algorithm consists in solving at each iteration an optimization problem which approximates the least perimeter set or partition under the given constraint.
 Then a perturbation of the set which does not decrease the minimal perimeter is found and the set is modified.
 In all cases, the numerical result was close to the disk/ball.

 The initialization phase for the computation of the optimal partitions is made using Voronoi diagrams with prescribed capacity.
 We provide a new way of generating such Voronoi diagrams using the gradients of the areas with respect to the Voronoi points.
 The gradient of the perimeter of the Voronoi cells is also computed.